Back to Reference

 3. Click on the Install button.
 It'll prompt you to complete the installation process.

-So, are you ready to join the 85% of users who say Slack has improved their communication?
-Then choose the one Slack app that’ll take your business to new levels…
+So, are you ready to join the 85% of users who say Slack has improved their communication and see how a well-integrated workspace can help organizations achieve 295% ROI over three years?
+Then choose the one Slack app that'll take your business to new levels…

 If yes, hooray!
 Guru is the right choice for you, as it connects all your apps, docs, and chats in a single place.
-With Guru’s enterprise AI search, you can get instant answers without lifting a finger.
-Or leaving your beloved Slack.
+With Guru’s AI-powered chat, search, and explainable Research—grounded in your verified knowledge—you can get answers that are trusted, cited, and permission-aware.

 Key takeaways 🔑🥡🍕